-Our main text for this course is Writing Arguments: A Rhetoric with Readings, written by Ramage, Bean, and Johnson, ISBN 978-0134586502.
-For a myriad of reasons, we will also be reading from the New York Times and I will walk you through subscribing to that newspaper on the first day of class.
+Our main text for this course is The New York Times.
+I will walk you through subscribing to that newspaper on the first day of class.
 Other readings will be distributed electronically via Canvas.
 I highly recommend a writing handbook.
-I will pass around a few for you to review, but the Online Writing Lab through Purdue University is excellent - https://owl.purdue.edu/ -check it out!
+I will pass around a few for you to review, but the Online Writing Lab through Purdue University is excellent - https://owl.purdue.edu/ - check it out!

 The second subscription that I am asking you to procure is a subscription to Eli Review.
 I will walk you through this in class.
 Your access code, once you have paid for the subscription is: gnaw259stabs.